samiraslani/Transformers/README.md

 The file [Dot_product_Attention](Dot_product_Attention.ipynb/) contains the general implementation of the transformer architecture.
 It includes the essential components as described in *Attention is All You Need*.
 The implementation provides a foundation for understanding and experimenting with transformer models.

 ### 2. Sentiment Analysis

-- **Approaches Implemented Prior to Transformers**: The sentiment analysis task is approached through various models:
-  - Simple RNNs
-  - Bi-directional Encoder-Decoder LSTMs with additive attention
-  - Transformer encoder model

-  The performance of the encoder transformer is evaluated, and results can be found [here](Sentiment-DotAtten.ipynb/).
+A transformer encoder is used to run a sentiment analysis on Canva customer feedbacks.
+The sentiments include positive and negative (binary classification).
+This model has about 13,000 trainable parameters; the accuracy is 97% and 91% on the training and testing sets respectively.
+The code can be found [here](Sentiment-DotAtten.ipynb/).

 ### 3. Multi-Class Classification